AS Roma: As a company

 A joint venture of Roma, which was owned by Roma (37.5%), S.S.
 Lazio (37.5%) and Parma F.C.(25%), Società Diritti Sportivi S.r.l., was in the process of liquidation since 2005.
 The company was a joint-venture of four football clubs, including Fiorentina.
 After the bankruptcy of Fiorentina however, both Roma and Lazio had increased their shares ratio from 25% to 37.5%.
 Another subsidiary, "Soccer S.A.S. di Brand Management S.r.l.", was a special-purpose entity (SPV) that Roma sold their brand to the subsidiary in 2007.
 In February 2015, another SPV, "ASR Media and Sponsorship S.r.l", was set up to secure a five-year bank loan of €175 million from Goldman Sachs, for three-month Euribor (min.
 0.75%) + 6.25% spread (i.e. min.
 7% interests rate p.a.).

 In 2015, Inter and Roma were the only two Italian clubs that were sanctioned by UEFA for breaking UEFA Financial Fair Play Regulations, which they signed settlement agreements with UEFA.
 It was followed by Milan in 2018.

 Roma had compliance with the requirements and overall objective of the settlement agreement in 2018, which the club exited from settlement regime.

 Superleague Formula

-A.S.
-Roma had a team in the Superleague Formula race car series where teams were sponsored by football clubs.
+AS Roma had a team in the Superleague Formula race car series where teams were sponsored by football clubs.
 Roma's driver was ex-IndyCar Series driver Franck Perera.
 The team had posted three podiums and was operated by Alan Docking Racing.